Justice Technology Review

 Publication

-The journal registers a DOI and lists the paper on the JTR website.
+The journal lists the paper on the JTR website with full citation metadata.
 The author updates the arXiv or SSRN record with the journal citation.

 Paper types